 There are lots of ways that you can donate and support the project

-Gateway to Medieval England is a four-year project that will reinstate the Norman floors and rooms in the Keep.
+Norwich Castle: Gateway to Medieval England is a major HLF-supported project that will reinstate the medieval floors and rooms in the Keep and also create a new visitor entrance, café and shop.

 Funding approved for project to enhance public facilities at Norwich Castle Museum & Art Gallery